ansible/role-secure-docker-daemon/README.md

 dds_organization
 > Organization or company name.
 Used in the server CSR.
 Defaults to 'Acme Corp'.

 dds_host
-> The host name or IP address used to access the Docker daemon.
-Defaults to '127.0.0.1'.
+> The IP address used to access the Docker daemon.
+Defaults to
+> ansible_default_ipv4.address if available (i.e. gather_facts is not off),
+> and 127.0.0.1 otherwise.

 dds_passphrase
 > A password used to secure key files.
 Defauts to 'Phrase123!'.